polterguy/phosphorusfive/core/p5.core/README.md

 This project contains the main Active Event design pattern implementation.
-This design pattern, allows you to completely eliminate _all_ dependencies between your different projects, creating an event based communication model, based upon Active Events, instead of hardlinked references and interfaces.
+This design pattern, allows you to completely eliminate _all_ dependencies between your projects, creating an event based communication model, based upon Active Events, instead of hardlinked references and interfaces.

 If you pass around only "POD data objects", this allows you to completely